Characters / The Vicar of Dibley

 Owen Newitt (Roger Lloyd-Pack)

-- Abhorrent Admirer: To Geraldine.
+- Abhorrent Admirer: To Geraldine from the second season onward.

 - All Men Are Perverts: He's probably the worse one between himself and Jim.
 After proposing to (and being rejected) by Geraldine, he continues to make lewd comments about her at the slightest provocation.